jason-shoe/clover-nodejs-sdk/README.md

 [![npm version](https://img.shields.io/npm/v/clover-nodejs-sdk.svg)](https://www.npmjs.com/package/clover-nodejs-sdk)
 [![npm downloads](https://img.shields.io/npm/dm/clover-nodejs-sdk.svg)](https://www.npmjs.com/package/clover-nodejs-sdk)

-> **⚠️ Disclaimer: This is an unofficial, community-maintained SDK for the Relay Delivery API.
-It is not officially affiliated with or endorsed by Relay Delivery.**
+> **⚠️ Disclaimer: This is an unofficial, community-maintained SDK for the Clover API.
+It is not officially affiliated with or endorsed by Clover .**

 A comprehensive Node.js SDK for the [Clover API](https://docs.clover.com/dev/reference), providing type-safe access to all API endpoints with full TypeScript support.